TotalTechGeek/doczen/readme.md

 Current: Validates that the documentation is up to date by checking the files that it references.

 No command line options.

+In the header of your documentation, you may specify a "files" property, which is an array of globs.
+Ex.
+files: ["*.tsx"]
 ```